Therapy for Trauma

 Neurodivergence and Trauma

-Neurodivergent people are more likely to experience trauma, and trauma often looks different when neurodivergence is part of the picture.
-Sensory sensitivity, differences in emotional processing, communication styles, and executive functioning can increase exposure to chronic stress, misunderstanding, or invalidation over time.
+Neurodivergent adults are more likely to experience trauma, and trauma can look different when neurodivergence is part of the picture.

-For some, trauma develops not from a single event but from repeated experiences of being overwhelmed, misread, or expected to function in environments that did not accommodate their needs.
-These experiences can shape nervous system responses in lasting ways.
+Sensory sensitivity, differences in emotional processing, communication styles, and executive functioning challenges can increase exposure to chronic stress, misunderstanding, or invalidation.
+For some people, trauma develops not from a single event but from repeated experiences of being overwhelmed, misread, or expected to function in environments that did not accommodate their needs.

 Trauma and the Nervous System